eWaterCycle/infra/README.md

 ![Ansible Lint](https://github.com/eWaterCycle/infra/workflows/Ansible%20Lint/badge.svg)
 [![Concept DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1462548.svg)](https://doi.org/10.5281/zenodo.1462548)

 This repo contains (codified) instructions for deploying the eWaterCycle platform.
 The target audience of these instructions are system administrators.
-For more information on the eWaterCycle platform (and how to deloy it) see the [eWaterCycle documentation[(https://ewatercycle.readthedocs.io/).
+For more information on the eWaterCycle platform (and how to deploy it) see the [eWaterCycle documentation[(https://ewatercycle.readthedocs.io/).

 For instructions on how to use the machine as deployed by this repo see the [User guide](USER.md).